 By really attending to their answers, you also demonstrate curiosity.
 Therefore, throughout the sales call, make every effort to keep the focus on them.
 When we sense that someone is truly curious, we tend to exhibit more patience with others and willingness to hear them in return.

 Don't tell them what they need.
 Instead, ask them, and then work together to find their right solution.

 There you have it.
 Put an end to all the objecting and hanging up with a pitch-perfect opening.
 Control the first 30 seconds, and you'll be on your way to a productive sales call.

 Then it's time to do it again.
 Remember — this method works best with warm insurance leads.
-So, stay toasty with Nectar's real-time or live call transfer health insurance, life insurance, Medicare, and auto insurance leads.
+So, stay toasty with Nectar's real-time or live call transfer health insurance, life insurance, Medicare leads.

 Nectar doesn’t buy leads from third parties.
 Instead, our methods allow us to find high-intent shoppers through a number of different platforms.